-A high-quality workflow automation system will actively centralise all company communications.
+A high-quality workflow automation system will actively centralize all company communications.
 Rather than resort to a confusing array of emails, webmails and post-it notes, this will enable comms to flow smoothly and seamlessly.

 From urgent health and safety notices to critical updates related to certification, everything can be tracked and cached in one place.
 This not only streamlines activities and boosts performance, but also leaves a definitive digital trail that companies can use for reference to ensure accountability.

-In addition, paperwork can be substantially reduced across an organisation.
+In addition, paperwork can be substantially reduced across an organization.
 This both reduces the chances of critical information being lost and improves its environmental credentials.